Weimax Wines & Spirits

 CHÂTEAU FIEUZAL

-The Fieuzal estate has a good reputation and its white wine, I've found, generally to be superior to its red.
-They have about 39 hectares of red grapes and only 9 of white.
+The Fieuzal estate has a very good reputation and its white wine, I've found, generally to be superior to its red.
+They have about 75 hectares of vineyards with ten of those being devoted to white wine production.

 CHÂTEAU CARBONNIEUX